 About

-Tara resides on an island in the Salish Sea with her husband Paul and rescue dog Hector.
+She resides on an island in the Salish Sea with her husband Paul and rescue dog Hector.

 "You choose to be a novelist, but you're chosen to be a poet.
 This is a gift and it's a tremendous responsibility.
 You have to be willing to give something terribly intimate and secret of yourself to the world and not care, because you have to believe that what you have to say is important enough.”